|Dates:||September 15 – December 13|

 After a seven-hour bus trip, with viewpoint stops and a lunch break along the way, we arrive in Bangkok, Thailand!
 Excited for “the Land of Smiles” and the last country in our Southeast Asia journey, we are eager to embrace the friendly people and culture awaiting us.
 For our day in Bangkok, we sample incredible Thai delicacies and visit the great sights including the famous Grand Palace and the Reclining Buddha.
 We also receive a thorough orientation to Thailand and Thai culture, language, and customs.

 Leaving the city behind we travel to a meditation house where we learn about Thai Buddhism and have the opportunity to study and practice meditation.
-We enjoy a relaxing couple days before we begin our service with the exotic Thai elephants.
+We enjoy a relaxing couple days before we begin our Thai homestay.

 Kanchanaburi Elephant Rehabilitation Center